T-Pau/Zak-Supervisor/README.md

 # Building Zak Supervisor

-Zak Supervisor is written in CC65 assembler.
-To build it, you need [cc65](https://cc65.github.io), [pucrunch](https://github.com/mist64/pucrunch), GNU make, and Perl.
+Zak Supervisor is written in [Accelerate](https://accelerate.tpau.group/) assembler.
+To build it, you also need, [pucrunch](https://github.com/mist64/pucrunch), GNU make, and Perl.
 You also need the `c1541` utility from [Vice](http://vice-emu.sourceforge.net).